andreudumitro-eng/accum-whitepaper-v3.0./README.md

 • Proven 51% Attack: Participation in a successfully proven 51% attack (mechanism to be defined in future upgrade)

 Slashing provides strong economic disincentives for attacks on the network.

+10.4 Economic Rationale
+The bond requirement serves as a sybil deterrence mechanism, not a monetary barrier measured in fiat.
+It ensures that each participating miner_id represents a real economic commitment within the protocol's native economy.

+Because the value of 1 ACM is determined solely by market forces and may fluctuate significantly over time, the bond is defined exclusively in LYT — the protocol's native unit.
+This guarantees that:

+• The requirement remains deterministic and consensus-safe
+• No external price oracles are needed
+• The economic weight of the bond scales naturally with the network's market value
+• The barrier to entry for honest miners remains purely protocol-native

+10.5 How Bond Scales with Network Value
+Network Phase	Market Cap (example)	1 ACM Value (example)	Bond in USD (illustrative)	Effect Launch	$5M	$0.033	$0.033	Low barrier — encourages participation Growth	$150M	$1.00	$1.00	Meaningful cost for sybil creation Maturity	$1.5B	$10.00	$10.00	Significant economic commitment
+Note: USD values are shown for illustration only.
+The protocol only enforces the bond in LYT.

+This design ensures that:

+Early phase: Low dollar-cost encourages miner adoption

+Mature phase: High dollar-cost naturally deters large-scale sybil attacks

+Always: The bond is denominated in the protocol's native asset, preserving decentralization and eliminating oracle dependency

 11. Loyalty
 Loyalty rewards miners for consistent, long-term participation in the network.